Transfer your NHS Pension before it’s too late

-Prior to this, the scheme member must obtain an up to date Cash Equivalent Transfer Value (“CETV”), which takes around 6 weeks.
+Prior to this, the scheme member must obtain an up to date Cash Equivalent Transfer Value (“CETV”), which takes around 3 to 4 weeks.

-Therefore, for a member who wishes to transfer out of the NHS scheme, they must start the process 4 months before 5 April – by early December 2014 at the latest.
+Therefore, for a member who wishes to transfer out of the NHS scheme, they must start the process 6 weeks before 5 April – by February 24 2015 at the very latest.